carbonblack/cb-event-forwarder/README.md

 ## Raw Sensor Events

 We have seen a performance impact when exporting all raw sensor events onto the enterprise bus by setting "DatastoreBroadcastEventTypes=True" in the EDR configuration (more on this below).
-We do not recommend exporting all the events, and recommend that you configure -- at most -- only process and netconn events for broadcasting on the event bus.
+The recommended newer multi-threaded variable is "EnabledRawSensorDataBroadcast=True", replacing the DatastoreBroadcastEventTypes variable.

 ## Quickstart Guide